Yandex Cloud

 How to configure object locksHow to configure object locks

-• Configuring object locks: Setting, updating, and removing a lock
+• Setting, updating, and removing locks.

 Use casesUse cases